FREQUENTLY ASKED QUESTIONS

 WHY SHOULD I JOIN?

-There are many reasons for becoming an Air Cadet in the Air Training Corps
+are many reasons for becoming an Air Cadet in the Air Training Corps (ATC).

-on the Wing and Air Cadets web sites links to which can be found on the
+more information on the Wing and Air Cadets web sites links to which can be

 WHO CAN JOIN?

-Anyone aged between their 13th and 18th Birthday can join the Air Training Corps.
+Anyone aged between the start of Year 8 of the academic year and their 17th Birthday can join the Air Training Corps.
 The Squadron has facilities to have male and female cadets.
 Having initially attended the Squadron as a visitor the prospective cadet will be issued with a form which must be signed by their parent or guardian to confirm their consent to join.
 Once the form has been received the prospective cadet will need to attend a number of parade nights as a probationer to learn more about the ATC and the RAF before being enrolled.

 HOW DO I JOIN?

 will need to attend parade evenings at the Squadron Headquarters.
 For parade